YousefElbrolosy/YousefElbrolosy/README.md

 # 💫 About Me:
-I'm a passion driven student interested in quantum computing, AI and software engineering.
-I am currently a part-time quantum machine learning intern @GUC and a full time science/tech enthusiast.
+I'm a passion driven student interested in quantum computing, AI and software engineering.</br> I am currently a part-time quantum machine learning intern @GUC and a full time science/tech enthusiast.

 ## 🌐 Socials: